howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

     ## [1] 0.5145920 0.6893484 0.3798036 0.5947151 0.3196211

-Here is a frist attempt at the tidyverse approach, alhough soon we see an improvment.
+Here is a first attempt at the tidyverse approach, although soon we see an improvement.

 ``` r
 new_table <- select(murders, state, region, rate)